albuck/SEL-keyboard/README.md

 -----------------------------------------------
 ### SEL Keybord ergonomics

+There are three areas in the keyboard: left — for left hand; right — for right hand; and the middle is accessible for both hands.

 + Different color keys are assigned to each finger.
 + The circle of the other color shows the possibility of pressing key by another finger.